 - The cost will mean a significant investment.
 I have heard of blokes that have bought high-end gear by paying some on the card and some on cash so when their special other checks the statement they don’t get blown up.
 I didn’t tell you about this.

-The Arc’Teryx Cerium LT Hoody & Jacket is available online from Wild Earth.
+The Arc’Teryx Cerium LT Hoody & Jacket is available online directly from Arc’teryx.

 Disclaimer: Arc’Teryx provided a jacket for review.
 The Wild Earth links above are affiliate links, meaning The Bushwalking Blog receives a small portion of the purchase price, but you won’t pay an extra cent.
 None of this has any influence on the opinions presented in the above review.